fer/fer/README.md

 I'm **fer**, another human being stuck to screens since 1988.

-I develop stuff sometimes and I normally this is the philosophy I follow:
+I develop stuff sometimes.
+This is the philosophy I usually follow:

 1. Plan ahead, but don't implement for the future,
 2. If it isn't broken, don't fix it.